tomackl/laundry/README.md

-# Templar: Beating spreadsheets into shape
+# Laundry: Folding spreadsheets into neat shapes

 Spreadsheets are easy to record and manipulate data with but do a poor job of displaying the data in an easy to read way.
-Templar provides a simple way of converting spread data into word by by specifying the output document's format within the spreadsheet itself.
+Laundry provides a simple way of converting spread data into word by by specifying the output document's format within the spreadsheet itself.

-While spreadsheets are, in manner aspects, similar to database tables, Templar is only a formatting tool and not a database.
+While spreadsheets are, in manner aspects, similar to database tables, Laundry is only a formatting tool and not a database.

 ### Overview

-Templar operates by:
+Laundry operates by:

 1. Having a spreadsheet containing some organised data stored in the `data_worksheet`.